 Today’s Wonder of the Day was inspired by Hannah.
 Hannah Wonders, “Why do people get trophies and medals?”
 Thanks for WONDERing with us, Hannah!

-Olympic medals didn't make their debut until the first modern Olympic Games were held in 1896 in Athens, Greece.
-But they weren't the gold, silver, and bronze medals were familiar with today.
-Instead, victors received a silver medal and an olive branch.
+When did the tradition of Olympic medals start?
+It began with the first modern Olympic Games.
+They were held in 1896 in Athens, Greece.
+Still, the medals given to winners of these events weren’t the gold, silver, and bronze we use today.
+Winners received a silver medal and an olive branch.
 Second place finishers received a bronze or copper medal and a laurel branch.
-All other participants received a commemorative medal.
+All other participants were given a commemorative medal.

 Things changed at the next Summer Games in 1900 in Paris.
 Instead of medals, winners received cups, trophies, or works of art.
-It was not until the 1904 Summer Olympics in St. Louis, Missouri, that gold, silver, and bronze medals became the standard awards for first, second, and third place.
+Then, in the 1904 Summer Olympics in St. Louis, Missouri, gold, silver, and bronze medals were used.
+They became the standard awards for first, second, and third place.

 All that glitters isn’t gold, though…at least not solid gold.
 Both silver and gold medals today are made of about 92.5% silver with the rest being mostly copper.
 Gold medals are plated with about six grams of gold.
 Bronze medals usually consist of a mixture of copper, tin, and zinc.

 Today, the medals continue to change with each Olympic Games.
 Every four years, they are designed to represent the host city and modern taste.
 In that way, each set of Olympic medals is unique.

 Will you win the gold one day?
 Competing in the Olympics is a major achievement on its own.
 People train and practice their whole lives to qualify.
 If you have your heart set on a medal, it’ll take a lot of hard work!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1